andrewdw/ceros-test/README.md

 - In an effort to extend functionality, created a base `Obstacle` class and extended it with `StaticObstacle`. `StaticObstacle` currently encompases every existing obstacle that doesn't move or animate

+- Created `ObstacleRegistry` type to better manage obstacles and assets

+- Generated a dog sprite in Dall-E and (poorly) modified it to look like it was walking.
+Added the assets in the game and created a `MovingObstacle` class to demonstrate the extenability of the codebase

+- Standardized the animation config in the `ObstacleRegistry` and added function to generate the config for each dog

 ## Noted Bugs

 - The game appears to run faster on Chrome than Safari